Showing posts with label 1980. Show all posts

 Marching against megadeath - June 22 1980 in London

 The announcement of the deployment of a new generation of US nuclear weapons in Europe, coupled with increasing tension between NATO and the Soviet Union, led to a mass peace movement across the West in the early 1980s.
-In England the first major demonstration against these cruise missiles was called by the Labour Party on June 22 1980.
+In England the first major demonstration against these cruise missiles was called by the Labour Party on June 22 1980, during a brief period when the leadership of the Party were voicing opposition to nuclear weapons.

 Around 25,000 people marched in the pouring rain from London's South Bank to Hyde Park.
 Speakers included veteran peace campaigner Fenner Brockway, soon to be Labour leader Michael Foot and the actor Susannah York who told the crowd, 'I refused to accept that 25,000 people here today are one fortieth of a megadeath.
 I am not a millionth of a megadeath.
 We are ourselves'.